Sims7777/replication_public_heat_prevention_and_private_adaptation/README.md

 ## Replication

 Run the scripts in `Data_preparation/` sequentially (1.1 → 1.2 → 2.1 → ... → 6.1), then run the scripts in each `Results/` subfolder.

+## AI Assistance

+During the preparation of this replication package, I used ChatGPT to assist with code organisation and cleaning (restructuring scripts, standardising naming conventions, and improving readability).
+All code was reviewed and validated by the author.
+The analytical content and results remain the sole responsibility of the author.